 Failure to properly implement safety procedures

 According to OSHA, failing to implement lockout tagout is one of the top 10 most serious violations and most often cited violations.
 Contrary to popular belief, simply removing the keys is not enough to properly lockout the forklift.
-The hazardous energy is not isolated, which leaves potential for an unexpected release of dangerous electricity.
+The hazardous energy is not isolated, which leaves potential for an unexpected release of dangerous electricity and puts operators and mechanics in danger.

 The Forklift Pro team takes forklift safety very seriously.
 Our forklift intake and maintenance process guarantees the safety of our team and potential buyers.
 To learn more about how we enforce safety in every piece of material handling equipment in our inventory, contact us.